smatechnologies/ibm-i-agent-docs/docs/events-utilities/captured-data-response-rules.md

 ##### Fields

-- Log record RRN: This is the relative record number from physical file OPRLOGF40
+- **Log record RRN**: This is the relative record number from physical file OPRLOGF40
-- Type:
+- **Type**:
   - C = Operator Replay screen data capture
   - S = SCANSPLF report spool file scanning
   - M = Message data capture
-- Capture ID: The identifier assigned to a group of data capture rules.
+- **Capture ID**: The identifier assigned to a group of data capture rules.
 For Captured Message Data, this is the Application ID.
-- (Capture) Seq: The sequence number assigned to the data capture definition, representing the order of capture within the Capture ID.
+- **(Capture) Seq**: The sequence number assigned to the data capture definition, representing the order of capture within the Capture ID.
-- Page: This field is not used by Operator Replay screen data capture.
+- **Page**: This field is not used by Operator Replay screen data capture.
 For the SCANSPLF command, this documents the page of the report where the captured data was found.
-- Rpt Line: For the SCANSPLF command, this is the report line, within a page, where data was found and captured.
+- **Rpt Line**: For the SCANSPLF command, this is the report line, within a page, where data was found and captured.
-- Col(-umn): The column within the Row where the data capture started.
+- **Col(-umn)**: The column within the Row where the data capture started.
-- Length: The length of data that was captured, starting at the Row and Col specified.
+- **Length**: The length of data that was captured, starting at the Row and Col specified.
 For Operator Replay screen data, up to 1920 characters of displayable data may be captured by a single capture rule.
 (For display formats larger than 24 X 80, more than one screen capture rule would be required to capture more than 1920 characters of data.
 For the SCANSPLF command, the capture length is normally limited to 132 characters, or one print line of data.)
-- Capture Job ID: The IBM i full job name that made the Captured Data log entry.
+- **Capture Job ID**: The IBM i full job name that made the Captured Data log entry.
 This is the job that will be shown if the function key F9=WRKJOB is pressed.
-- Date: The log file entry date, in CCYYMMDD format.
+- **Date**: The log file entry date, in CCYYMMDD format.
 Used to purge the log file, based on the LSAM log file retention days (refer to LSAM Parameters).
-- Time stamp: The IBM i system time when the log entry was written.
+- **Time stamp**: The IBM i system time when the log entry was written.
-- SPLF Name: The spool file name scanned by the SCANSPLF command.
+- **SPLF Name**: The spool file name scanned by the SCANSPLF command.
-- SPLF number: The Spool File Number of the spool file named within the job that qualified for the SCANSPLF command.
+- **SPLF number**: The Spool File Number of the spool file named within the job that qualified for the SCANSPLF command.
-- SPLF SrcJob: The name of the job specified for the SCANSPLF command.
-When the SCANSPLF command was executed by the LSAM for the special purpose of evaluating an OpConrequested job completion status, this field will show a value of '*JORS.'
+- **SPLF SrcJob**: The name of the job specified for the SCANSPLF command.
+When the SCANSPLF command was executed by the LSAM for the special purpose of evaluating an OpConrequested job completion status, this field will show a value of '\*JORS.'
-- Numeric: Y = yes, N = No: Indicates whether numeric data compression was specified for the captured data.
+- **Numeric**: Y = yes, N = No: Indicates whether numeric data compression was specified for the captured data.
-- Rows 1-12: Rows 13-24: 2..5...10....5...20: The row and columns of the capture data are labeled.
+- **Rows 1-12**: Rows 13-24: 2..5...10....5...20: The row and columns of the capture data are labeled.
 Press PageDown or PageUp to toggle between the display of rows 1-12 and 13-24.
 Either eye vision, or manipulation of the cursor may be used to help identify the exact column for each character of captured data, based on the numbered ruler line just above the first line of captured data.
 The ruler starts with number 2 and ends with number 78 (due to 5250 workstation display constraints), however, the actual captured data occupies columns 1 to 80 on the lines below the ruler.
 Thus, workstations that display the column location of the cursor should match the character location in the ruler line.

 ##### Functions